The Relationship Roadmap

 Here’s an outline of what will be covered in the program (it’s a lot of information, but don’t worry, I’ll be right there with you every step of the way).

 Getting ready for a trip.
 We will cover basic relationship maintenance and dropping your excess baggage.
-There will be a live call this week.

 1st pothole: Love triangle with partner and kids.
 How do you manage the needs of your children, your partner and yourself?
 We will also talk about burnout and how it sabotages your connection with each other.